 Occasionally, you may need to open Disk Management in Windows 10 to perform some task such as managing your hard disk partition.
-Here introduce several ways to access this utility.
+Here, this post introduces several ways to access this utility.

 6 Ways to open Disk Management in Windows 10